 Campground

-The Jordan River Regional Park campground operates year round on a first-come, first-served basis.
+The Jordan River Regional Park campground operates year-round on a first-come, first-served basis.
 No online or phone registration.
+Dogs must be kept on a leash in the campground.

 Number of sites